 What is the main purpose for electrolytes?
 Why does the human body need them?

 Electrolytes are vital to one's health and survival.
 They are positively and negatively charged particles (ions) that are formed when mineral or other salts dissolve and separate (dissociate) in water.
 Since electrolytes carry a charge, they can conduct electrical current in water, which itself in its pure form is a poor conductor of electricity.
-This characteristic of electrolytes is important because the current enables electrolytes to regulate how and where fluids are distributed throughout the body, which includes keeping water from floating freely across cell membranes.
+This characteristic of electrolytes is key because the current enables electrolytes to regulate how and where fluids are distributed throughout the body, which includes keeping water from floating freely across cell membranes.

 Basically, cells need to be bathed in fluids — inside and out.
 To control fluid passage across cell membranes, cells regulate the movement of electrolytes into and out of them, which causes water to follow the charged particles around wherever they go.
 These actions help maintain a state of fluid balance.
 This is also how electrolytes transport nutrients into cells and wastes out of them.
 The difference in electrical balance inside and outside of cells also allows for transmission of nerve impulses, contraction or relaxation of muscles, blood pressure control, and proper gland functioning.
 In addition, the presence of electrolytes determines the acidity or pH of some fluids, especially blood.